I can create my brand myself. Why should I work with a designer?

 Not in general.
 My work is all my own creation.
 Depending upon a project, I will sub-contract designers and developers whose work complements, but is not analogous to, mine.

-I do accept proposals for guest posts on my blog, Eye Level.
+My blog, Eye Level, is all about illustration, design, drawing, color theory and freelancing as a visual creative.
+If your topic fits, I am happy to consider it.
 Please submit a written proposal including title, premise, talking points, and how my readers will benefit.
-If it is a fit, I will provide editorial guidelines.
+If your topic fits the topics I write about, I will provide editorial guidelines.

 Do you review student portfolios?

-Can I interview you for a school project?
+Can I interview you for a school assignment?